PostHog/squeak/README.md

 Under _Email Auth_, toggle `OFF` _Enable email confirmations_.

 This will allow users to post questions without leaving the widget.

 _Note: This form sometimes takes a few seconds to update._

-## 6. Return to your Docker project and name the app

-Something like {your-project}-squeak works great.

-## 7. Build the app

-The deployment will take 2-4 minutes.

-### Using DigitalOcean?

-- You'll need to set up billing before building.
-You can host with DigitalOcean for as little as $5 by choosing the _Basic_ plan, then adjusting the _Basic Size_.

 ## 8. Complete setup process